Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Conclusion

+\rvsn{We present novel scale-invariant approaches for estimating the mean and variance of a quantity of interest (QoI) using the multilevel Monte Carlo (MLMC) method.
+These methods are based on the derivation of normalized mean square error (NMSE) estimates for the classical Monte Carlo (MC) mean and variance estimation.
+The proposed relative errors are statistically defined {using h-statistics}, with chosen normalizing factors that are finite and unbiased.
+Unlike traditional normalization approaches that rely on the squared value of the estimator, which fail to achieve full scale-invariance, the proposed NMSEs are invariant under any linear transformation (scaling and translation) of QoI, and remain robust to changes in its distributional characteristics.
+Such a standardized formulation reduces interpretational ambiguity and enables a dimensionless assessment of statistical accuracy and computational efficiency across different estimators and scales. }

+The proposed scale-invariant MC and MLMC methods are tested on a two-dimensional simulation of a human femur modelled as an uncertain linear elastic constitutive law.
+As bone tissue is a highly heterogeneous and anisotropic material, and that its precise elastic symmetry class is typically unknown or uncertain, the material’s elasticity tensor is modelled as a matrix-valued random field.
+This modelling framework captures both the spatial variability of material properties and random anisotropy by prescribing an elastic symmetry in the mean (e.g., orthotropic) and allowing for triclinic symmetry in individual realizations.
+The proposed methods then propagate these uncertainties to estimate statistics like the mean and variance of the stochastic total displacement field.

-By propagating the material uncertainties to the output response (i.e., total displacement), the statistics like the mean and variance are estimated by the scale-invariant MC and MLMC algorithms.
-We observe that the MLMC variance estimate requires a higher number of samples than the mean estimate for all considered accuracies, thus, making the variance estimate more computationally expensive than the mean.
-On the other hand, in comparison to the MC cost of determining both estimates, the MLMC estimates outperform the MC.
-Due to the complete normalization, a non-asymptotic behaviour between the MC cost of mean and variance is witnessed for the considered standardized errors.
-On the contrary, the MLMC mean and variance costs follow an asymptotic path between them.
-Furthermore, the difference in the accuracy of mean and variance estimates between both the MLMC and MC methods is found to be small.
-The influence of the random material model on the total displacement is demonstrated via the estimated variance.
-The scale-invariant MLMC method can further be extended to other higher-order moments such as skewness and kurtosis.
+Through normalized error estimates, we \rvso{compare} the computational efficiencies of MLMC and MC estimators for both mean and variance.
+MLMC \rvso{significantly} outperforms MC in terms of computational cost for both estimates.
+However, the variance estimate in MLMC requires a higher number of samples, making it more computationally expensive than the mean estimate.
+The complete normalization of sampling error reveals non-asymptotic behaviour in the MC cost between mean and variance, while MLMC costs exhibit an asymptotic relationship.
+Additionally, the difference in accuracy of mean and variance estimates between the MLMC and MC methods is found to be very small.